RadicalxChange/www/src/site/media/announcements/2023-04-11_colorado-qv-wiki.md

 In Spring 2022, the Democratic Caucus of the House of Representatives, the Democratic Caucus of the Senate, and the Republican Caucus of the Senate all used the [RxC QV](https://quadraticvote.radicalxchange.org/) web application to hold internal polls to aid deliberations over the appropriations process.
 Procedurally, the polling methodology was roughly the same as in 2021.

 The 2022 polls featured improvements to the RxC QV interface.
-To make QV more intuitive for users, the RadicalxChange team added new interactive animations representing voice credits as square blocks that can be grouped together and spent on effective votes.
+To make QV more intuitive for users, the RadicalxChange team added new interactive animations representing voice credits as square blocks that can be grouped together and spent to express preference for options in the poll.

 ![RxC QV interface represents voice credits as blocks](/images/blog/qv-blocks.png)